IL-Group/FL-Studio-API-Stubs/README.md

 If you are using the [VS Code](https://code.visualstudio.com/) text editor, we recommend using the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the documentation site, since it automatically refreshes the page whenever you run the build command.
+Additionally, VS Code will automatically run this build command when you press `Ctrl+Shift+B`.

 ### Understanding the repository layout